London Underground A60 and A62 Stock: Withdrawal

-The last train ran in passenger service on 26 September 2012, formed of 5034 + 5062.
-The same train was used on 29 September 2012 for the final ticket-only railtour, organised by the London Transport Museum.
-It ran from Moorgate along the entire Metropolitan line, including Watford, Amersham, Aldgate, Uxbridge, Chesham and the Watford North curve.
-The tour ended at Wembley Park: on the final stretch from Finchley Road, the train was unofficially recorded at 74 mph.
-One of the driving motor cars, 5034, was part of the first (as 5008) and also the last A Stock train, giving it a life of over 51 years.
-It was sent to Northwood sidings on 8 October 2012 and loaded onto lorries for disposal.
-The historical age and significance of No.5034 saw it taken to the Acton Museum Depot for preservation but vehicle 5062 was scrapped.
+The last train ran in passenger service on 26 September 2012, formed of units 5034 and 5062.
+The same train was used a few days later on 29 September for a "farewell" railtour organised by the London Transport Museum, running along the entire Metropolitan line.
+At one point during the railtour, the train was unofficially recorded at 74 mph.
+One of the driving motor cars, 5034, which was part of the first (as 5008) and also the last A Stock train in service, was earmarked for preservation and was delivered to the London Transport Museum's Acton Depot.

-The stock survived in engineering use as a Rail Adhesion Train until March 2018, when it too was scrapped, giving the stock a total life of 57 years.
-It had been last used in December 2017, when it had developed a fault and repairs were deemed unnecessary, as it was planned to be scrapped after the end of the year anyway, being replaced by a D78 stock unit.
+One A Stock unit (5110-6110-6036-6111-5111) was retained for departmental use as a Rail Adhesion Train until March 2018, giving the fleet a total service span of 57 years.
+It had been last used in December 2017, when it had developed a fault and repairs were deemed unnecessary as it was planned to be withdrawn and replaced by a former District line D78 Stock unit at the end of the year.

-The night of 24 May 2018 was the final time an A stock unit ran under its own power on the London Underground network.
-Set 5234/6234/6235/5235 worked train 710 from Neasden Depot to Ealing Common Depot.
-The set was subsequently removed from the adjacent London Transport Museum depot at Acton Town by road for disposal on 17 and 18 July 2018.
+The night of 24 May 2018 was the final time an A Stock unit ran under its own power on the London Underground network, the RAT set working an empty stock movement from Neasden Depot to Ealing Common Depot.
+The set was subsequently removed from the adjacent Acton Museum Depot by road for disposal on 17-18 July 2018.